zukunft/zukunft.com/docs/code_functions_all.md

     \-- component_id - section for function component_id not yet defined that it should be set and get in /component/component_link.php
     \-- delta - section for function delta is expected to be del in /component/component_link.php
 \-- formula
+    \-- update_latex - section for function update_latex not yet defined that it should be latex in /formula/formula.php
     \-- ref_exp_is_valid - section for function ref_exp_is_valid not yet defined that it should be info in /formula/formula.php
     \-- user_exp_is_valid - section for function user_exp_is_valid not yet defined that it should be info in /formula/formula.php
     \-- expression_may_match - section for function expression_may_match not yet defined that it should be info in /formula/formula.php